Home | About Us | Terms and Conditions | Privacy Policy | Medical Tourism | Resources | Contact Us | 1-800-661-2126

 It is the rotator cuff that gives the shoulder joint its full range of motion, but the muscles and tendons that make it up are very small.
 Also, they are slow to heal when injured or operated on, as this area of the shoulder receives very little blood supply.

 Rotator cuff tear or injury might happen in athletes because of increased and constant overhead motion and in non-athletes either because of a traumatic injury or because of wear and tear.
-It is usually the Supraspinatus muscle that is affected in rotator cuff tears, but other muscles, too, might be affected in some cases.
+It is usually the Supraspinatus muscle that is affected in rotator cuff tears, but other muscles may also injure.

+Depending on your case, the doctor will advise you on open shoulder surgery or arthroscopic shoulder surgery.
 Your Mexico rotator cuff surgeon will brief you on what method he chooses and why, well before the operation.
-If, along with rotator cuff injury, you also have impingement syndrome, he/she will tell you if an arthroscopic subacromial decompression is necessary along with your rotator cuff repair.
-If not necessary, the surgery may be done via metal suture anchors for tendon-to-bone repair, side-to-side repair, or a combination of the two techniques.
+If, along with rotator cuff injury, you also have impingement syndrome, an arthroscopic subacromial decompression may be required along with your rotator cuff repair.
+If not necessary, the surgeon may go for metal suture anchors for tendon-to-bone repair, side-to-side repair, or he may choose to perform a combination of the two.
 Bone spurs, if any, also need to be removed to prevent further contact friction.